-It looks like spring weather may finally arrive in Cleveland.
-If you’ll be taking advantage of the warmer weather by doing some yard work, keep these water-saving and environmentally-friendly tips in mind.
+It looks like warner weather has finally arrived in Cleveland.
+If you’ll be taking advantage of the temperature change by doing some yard work, keep these water-saving and environmentally-friendly tips in mind.

 Use lawn chemicals wisely